 Limitations on the General Partner's Liability and Indemnification.
-Subject to certain limitations, the Agreement of Limited Partnership provides that the Fund shall indemnify against all expenses, including legal fees, and against all judgments, fines and amounts paid in settlement and reasonably incurred in connection with legal, administrative, or investigative proceedings by any person who (a) is or was a party or is threatened to be made a party to any threatened, pending or completed proceedings, whether civil, criminal, administrative, or investigative, by reason of the fact that the person is or was a principal, employee, or affiliate of the General Partner; or (b) is or was, at the request of the Fund, serving in any capacity or another company or a partnership, joint venture, trust, or other enterprise.
-Such indemnity only applies if the person acted honestly and in good faith with a view to the best interests of the Fund and, in the case of criminal proceedings, the person had no reasonable cause to believe that their conduct was unlawful.
-The decision of the Fund and so to whether the person acted honestly, in good faith, and with a view to the best interests of the Fund as to whether the person hor reasonable cause to believe that his conduct was unlawful is, in the absence of fraud, sufficient unless a question of law is involved.
+Subject to certain limitations, the Agreement of Limited Partnership provides that the Fund shall indemnify against all expenses, including legal fees, and against all judgments, fines and amounts paid in settlement and reasonably incurred in connection with legal, administrative, or investigative proceedings by any person who (a) is or was a party or is threatened to be made a party to any threatened, pending or completed proceedings, whether civil, criminal, administrative, or investigative, by reason of the fact that the person is or was a principal, employee, or affiliate of the General Partner; or (b) is or was, at the request of the Fund, serving in any capacity or acting for another company or a partnership, joint venture, trust, or other enterprise.
+Such indemnity only applies if the person acted honestly and in good faith with a view to the best interests of the General Partner as to whether the person acted honestly, in good faith, and with a view to the best interests of the Fund and as to whether the person had no reasonable cause to believe that his conduct was unlawful is, in the absence of fraud, sufficient unless a question of law is involved.
 Such indemnification obligations could hinder the Fund's ability to realize its investment objectives.